-- (a) supplies goods or services to a Cardholder; and - (b) has an agreement with an Acquirer to process and settle Card Payments.
+supplies goods or services to a Cardholder; and (a)

+has an agreement with an Acquirer to process and settle Card Payments. (b)

-"Merchant Fraud Rate" means the aggregate of Fraudulent Transactions as calculated in accordance with IAC Code Set Volume 7 (Card Not Present Code), clause 3.3.2(a).
+Amended "Merchant Fraud Rate" means the aggregate of Fraudulent Transactions as calculated in accordance with IAC Code Set Volume 7 (Card Not Present Code), clause 3.3.2(a).

-"Merchant Fraud Threshold" means the maximum allowable Merchant Fraud Rate as set at IAC Code Set Volume 7 (Card Not Present Code), clause 3.3.2(b).
+Amended "Merchant Fraud Threshold" means the maximum allowable Merchant Fraud Rate as set at IAC Code Set Volume 7 (Card Not Present Code), clause 3.3.2(b).

-"Message Authentication Code" and "MAC" means a code, formed using a secret key, appended to a message to detect whether the message has been altered (data integrity) and to provide data origin authentication, MACs are formed in conformance with AS 2805.4.
+Amended "Message Authentication Code" and "MAC" means a code, formed using a effective 20.8.18 secret key, appended to a message to detect whether the message has been altered (data integrity) and to provide data origin authentication, MACs are formed in conformance with AS 2805.4.